Treeofsavior/EnglishTranslation/README.md

 ## Contributions

 We welcome your contributions in form of issues or pull requests.
-You may also visit the [Tree of Savior Forums](http://forum.treeofsavior.com/) to discuss the translations.
+To prevent the situation where many people would translate the same lines, please comment and indicate which lines you'd be contributing to in the "Lines for Translation" issue found in the 'Issues' menu so that others would skip those lines.

 ## Game Screenshots